opea-project/GenAIExamples/CONTRIBUTING.md

 ### License

-Intel Generative AI Examples is licensed under the terms in [LICENSE](/LICENSE).
+Generative AI Examples is licensed under the terms in [LICENSE](/LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ### Sign your work